optivem/should-run-acceptance-stage-action/README.md

 [![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/optivem/should-run-acceptance-stage-action)](https://github.com/optivem/should-run-acceptance-stage-action/releases)
 [![GitHub](https://img.shields.io/github/license/optivem/should-run-acceptance-stage-action)](LICENSE)

-A GitHub Action that determines whether an acceptance stage should run based on the availability of new Docker images in **GitHub Container Registry (GHCR)** or a force run flag.
-This action helps optimize CI/CD pipelines by only running acceptance tests when there are actual changes to test.
+A GitHub Action that determines whether an acceptance stage should run based on Docker image creation timestamps or a force run flag.
+This action accepts Docker inspect JSON data and compares the image creation time with the last successful workflow run, helping optimize CI/CD pipelines by only running acceptance tests when there are actual changes to test.

-> **Note**: This action is specifically designed for GitHub Container Registry.
-It will not work with other container registries like Docker Hub, ECR, or ACR.
+> **Note**: This action now works with any Docker image from any registry.
+Simply provide the output of `docker inspect <image>` as input.

 ## Features

-- 🔍 **Smart Detection**: Automatically detects new Docker images since the last successful acceptance run
+- 🔍 **Smart Detection**: Compares Docker image creation timestamp with last successful acceptance run
 - 🚀 **Force Run Option**: Bypass image detection and force acceptance stage to run
 - 📊 **Detailed Outputs**: Provides comprehensive information about the decision and discovered images
 - ⚡ **Performance Optimized**: Reduces unnecessary acceptance test runs
-- 🛡️ **Error Handling**: Graceful handling of edge cases and API failures
+- 🛡️ **Error Handling**: Graceful handling of edge cases and parsing failures
+- 🐳 **Registry Agnostic**: Works with any Docker registry (Docker Hub, GHCR, ECR, ACR, etc.)

 ## Usage